Widget#

 window.pretixWidgetCallback = function () {

-// Will be run before we create the widget.
+// Will run before we create the widget.

 }